JXing-Lab/NJLAGS_SV/README.md

 - BoxPlotEnrichment.R - Used to plot Figure S1(B)

 ### gSV figures and tables
+- 7_tables_and_figures.sh is used to generate the tables and figures
 - GenerateGeneLevelSummaryTable_CNV.py - Used to build CNV input table for Table 4
 - GenerateGeneLevelSummaryTable_MEISV.py - Used to build gSV input table for Table 4
 - GenerateGeneLevelSummaryTable.py - Used to build Table 4